itscodenation/curriculum-15-16/units/4-GA-/README.md

 ###Teacher Preparation
 * The teacher should become familiar with dash.ga.co project 2.
 Walking through this project should take an experienced HTML user 20-30 minutes.
 * Pay close attention to the JS like buttons in this project.
 They will not function outside of the General Assembly site.
+* **This project will take students several sessions to complete, working at their own pace.**  All lessons during the period of this project should have a Do Now Activity, Opening, and Closing in addition to the large amount of student work time provided.
+Teachers should plan out these lesson parts.

 ### Daily Objective